Raushankr2516/Customer-Segmentation/README.md

 This file contains the customer-level segmentation results and related features.

+---

+## 🧠 Machine Learning Models

+### K-Means Clustering

+Used for **customer segmentation** based on RFM features.

+### Logistic Regression

+Used for **customer churn prediction**.

+---

-## Conclusion
+## 📌 Conclusion

-This project demonstrates how customer transaction data can be transformed into meaningful customer segments using RFM Analysis and K-Means Clustering.
+This project demonstrates how customer transaction data can be transformed into meaningful customer segments using **RFM Analysis** and **K-Means Clustering**.

-Logistic Regression is also used to predict customer churn based on customer-level RFM features.
+**Logistic Regression** is also used to predict customer churn based on customer-level RFM features.

+The analysis can help businesses:

+* Understand customer behavior
+* Identify valuable customers
+* Identify potential customers
-The analysis can help businesses understand customer behavior, identify valuable customers, and identify customers who may be at risk of churn.
+* Identify customers who may be at risk of churn
+* Support customer retention strategies

+---

+📌 Data Science Project
+🐍 Python | Machine Learning | Customer Analytics